Jacobus Philippus Snyman: Discussion

 A pressing problem for Snyman's men were their own supplies.
 Although these arrived spasmodically from Ottoshoop, food became an ever-increasing problem as only 2500 head of cattle apparently survived the rinderpest in the district, while the pandemic also decimated cattle stocks over the border.
 Patrols combed the surrounding farms for stock and in one such instance the Rustenburg patrol brought in 150 slaughtered sheep belonging to Thys Snyman, General Snyman's son.

 To make matters worse, President Kruger often interfered, ordering movements and assaults on Ladysmith and Mafeking, to the disgust of both General Snyman and Commandant-General Joubert.
 A notable example was the insistence by Lieutenant Sarel Eloff, the twenty-eight-year-old grandson of President Kruger, to storm the town.
 Snyman resented this interference on the part of the President through his grandson, a junior officer.
 Snyman refused to entertain the ill-devised plan and Eloff nevertheless stormed the town with a small group of foreign volunteers.
 The result was Eloff's surrender with 97 men after a loss of eight killed and 28 wounded.

+Sol Plaatje complimented General Snyman, who agreed to take Sunday as a day of rest from the siege of Mafeking, so that the besieged could visit their families, do some wash, keep the Sabbath, and make all-round preparations for another week's bombardment.

-Despite the rhetoric, General Snyman maintained that prisoners had to be treated according to the law, he introduced a truce for Sunday worship, and has been described as an exceedingly courteous gentleman, a staunch Government man, one of the shrewdest as well as one of the best-to-do burghers in the district, energetic, daring, a very worthy militarist and a hero.
+General Snyman maintained that prisoners had to be treated according to the law, he introduced a truce for Sunday worship, and has been described as an exceedingly courteous gentleman, a staunch Government man, one of the shrewdest as well as one of the best-to-do burghers in the district, energetic, strict, daring, a very worthy militarist and a hero.

-At the age of sixty-two, at a War Council held at Balmoral in the Eastern Transvaal, General Snyman received an official letter of appreciation and an honourable discharge from military service.
+General Snyman represented the characteristic spirit or ethos of the bitter-ender (Bittereinder in Afrikaans) by doing his duty until the very end of the war (31 May 1902), this despite having received an honourable discharge and an official letter of appreciation on 2 July 1900.